kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

     {{- include "kyma-rules.yaml.tpl" . | indent 4}}
 {{ end }}
 ```
-The **data. alert.rules** parameter includes the configuration in [kyma-rules.yaml](templates/kyma-rules.yaml) file, which creates rules in the following cases:
+The **data. alert.rules** parameter includes the configuration in the [kyma-rules.yaml](templates/kyma-rules.yaml) file, which creates rules in the following cases:

 *  Alert when a Pod is not running